ahmedqamesh/local_toolbox/README.md

-### Instruction
+### Instructions:
-Please add he following in your hooks: `$HOME/.git/hooks/prepare-commit-msg.sample`, then delete .sample in the file
+1. Please add he following in your hooks: `$HOME/.git/hooks/prepare-commit-msg.sample`, then delete .sample in the file
 ```
 #!/bin/bash
 HOOK_FILE=$1